stealth/greenday/README.md

 up the backend PKI to distribute the keys before app release.
 If you read the specifications, you will find that there are quite some standards to fulfil for all EU countries until everything is working.

-In practise, the fake DGC looks like this:
+The fake-DGC looks like this:

 <p align="center">